Baháʼí Faith in Afghanistan: After the World Wars

 By 1963, the Assembly of Kabul had lost assembly status.
 The Assembly of Kabul was next elected in 1969 and the first National Spiritual Assembly was elected in 1972.
 There were an estimated 400 Baháʼís in mid 1970s, and 4 assemblies in 1973.

 Soviet invasion

 Following the Soviet invasion of Afghanistan in 1979 bringing with it the Soviet policy of religious oppression, the Baháʼís, strictly adhering to their principle of obedience to legal government, abandoned its administration.
 Waves of refugees left in 1979 and some returned after 1990.
 The World Christian Encyclopedia records about 19,500 Afghan Baháʼís in 1990 and 23,075 in 2000.
 A new assembly was elected in 1995 in Mazar-e Sharif.

 A number of Baháʼís were arrested and imprisoned for fourteen months.

 Taliban

 In 1998, when the Taliban authorities in Afghanistan arrested many Baháʼís, many began to flee to Pakistan.
-Many Afghan Baháʼís fled during the 2000-2001 period of Taliban rule becoming members of the Baháʼí Faith in Pakistan.
+Many Afghan Baháʼís fled during the 2000-2001 period of Taliban rule.
 Following the 2001 fall of the Taliban, many Afghan Baháʼís have returned.
 In 2007 the US government estimated the Baháʼí population under the Taliban had fallen to about 400 - 300 of which were in Kabul.